 Activated Carbon Compared to Other Air Purification Options

-Activated Carbon vs HEPA FiltersThere are big differences between activated carbon filters and HEPA filters.
-This is because some HEPA filters are meant to remove airborne particulates (dust, mold spores, pet dander, pollen, etc) whereas carbon is used to remove gases, chemicals and VOCs.
+Activated Carbon vs HEPA Filter Based MediaThere are big differences between activated carbon filters and HEPA filter based media.
+This is because some HEPA filter based media is meant to remove airborne particulates (dust, mold spores, pet dander, pollen, etc) whereas carbon is used to remove gases, chemicals and VOCs.

-The main component of a HEPA filter is a thin fiberglass or polypropylene material, that is effective for trapping minute particles.
-Essentially, “HEPA” refers to a high-efficiency particulate air filter that removes at least 99.97% of air particles at 0.3 microns.
+The main component of this filter is a thin fiberglass or polypropylene material, that is effective for trapping minute particles.

 Activated carbon in contrast is often made from coal, charcoal, or coconut shell and is designed to act as an adsorbent to remove smaller range of particle sizes for items like gases, chemicals and VOCs.
-Gases are so small they will simply pass through the fibers in a HEPA filter.
+Gases are so small they will simply pass through the fibers in a HEPA filter based media.

 Activated Carbon vs UV LightUV light is another technology that is used to filter contaminants from the air.
 However, UV light is only effective on organic and living matter, especially mold and mildew.
 UV light attacks a cell’s DNA, disrupting or outright killing the cells.
 Any mold or mildew spores that pass through a UV-light purifier will be destroyed.
 The technology may also be used to kill viruses and bacteria, but more research is required in this regard.